 Image via facebook.com/GoodwillNCPA

-As Goodwill Industries of North Central Pennsylvania (Falls Creek, PA) mentions in their Go Green with Goodwill this St. Patrick’s Day blog post, for Goodwill this holiday (and every day!) are about going green as much as wearing it.
+Goodwill Industries of North Central Pennsylvania (Falls Creek, PA) is always ready to Go Green for St. Patrick’s Day!
+For Goodwills across the country this holiday (and every day!) are about going green as much as wearing it.
 Through its entrepreneurial business model of collecting and selling donated goods, Goodwill helps communities extend the life of usable items and prevents items from piling up in local landfills.
 For example, a green tee-shirt that was destined for the trash may have been donated to Goodwill instead.
 Even if it isn’t going to be worn again by its new owner, customers who shop at Goodwill often use their creativity to turn Goodwill finds into DIY crafts so it could be turned into this bright St. Paddy’s Day décor that will look great all year long!

 Do you dress up for St. Patrick’s Day?
 We’d love to hear your creative twists on décor and attire.
 Will you be head-to-toe in emerald or modestly infusing your look with paler variations of the hue?
 Is your home already decked out or are you planning to casually pop a few shamrocks here and there as statements?
 Either way, have a wonderful weekend!